Global classification of generic multi-vector fields of top degree

 \section{The global description of Nambu structures}

-In order to have a difeomorphism between two Nambu manifolds it is necessary to have a diffeomorphism sending the zero locus of one structure to the zero locus of the other, preserving their induced orientations.
-Assuming that condition to hold, our problem is that of transforming a generic structure $\Lambda_1$ into another $\Lambda_2$, with common oriented zero set $\mathcal{H}=\bigcup_{i \in I}H^i$.
+In order to have a diffeomorphism between two Nambu manifolds it is necessary to have a diffeomorphism sending the zero locus of one structure to the zero locus of the other, preserving their induced orientations.
+Assuming this condition to hold, our problem is that of transforming a generic structure $\Lambda_1$ into another $\Lambda_2$, with common oriented zero set $\mathcal{H}=\bigcup_{i \in I}H^i$.